How to say Hello in Thai? Guide to greeting like a local

 18 Days In-depth Thailand Tour with Koh Samui

 Embark on an 18-day Thailand adventure like no other, from the vibrant streets of Bangkok to the tranquil mountains of Chiang Mai and Chiang Rai, and finally, a coastal paradise in Koh Samui.
-Discover the essence of Thailand in just three weeks.
+This comprehensive tour of Thailand in 18 days allows you to experience the essence of Thailand in just three weeks.
+Discover the magic and charm as you go on our Thailand tour, capturing unforgettable moments and creating lifelong memories.

 Best of Northern Thailand in 10 Days